monkeywidget/argotifier/README.md

 - basic viewer page design
 - control panel opens and closes
 - Backbone, Require installation
+- restructure project for ruby on rails
+- PostgreSQL setup
+- basic REST with controller and model tests

 Incomplete Tasks
 ----------------

+- basic REST with tests for
+	- words
+	- sentences
+	- translations
+	- paragraphs
+	- documents

 - assertions in jasmine tests for stories
 - view page (with jasmine tests and mock data)